 SI.
-No Component of assessment Marks allotted Type Assessment Scheme of Examination 1 Internal 40 Continuous evaluation , , 20 Marks 10 Marks Semester-end examination 60 End semester exam A student has to secure a m 16 marks in internal exam aggregate of 50 marks in ea order to qualify in the seme Student who secures below in Internals is deemed to be has to attend Repeat of ns with an ch paper in ster. v 16 marks e failed and Continuous e.Mids + ation) on v 24 marks in the Inter nship (certificate to be pro duced after co mpletion of each Academic Year) Credits 1.
-At the end of firs st year Library Vi sits / NGOs 2 2.
-At the end of se cond year Trial Cour ts & / CBI & Consumer courts 2 3.
-At the end of Th ird year District Co Courts / Human Rights Commission 2 4.
-At the end of Fo urth year High Cour t / Tribunals 2 5.
-At the end of Fir nal year Supreme chambers Court / Senior Advocate's / Law firms / Corporate offices
+Component of Marks Type Scheme of Examination

+No assessment allotted Assessment

+Internal 40 Continuous i) Mid Semester examination : 20 Marks

+1 evaluation ii) Assignment : 10 Marks

+End iii) Presentations : 10 Marks

+60 semester A student has to secure a min imum of 20

+exam marks in internal exams with an

+Semester-end 50 marks in each paper in order to qualify in

+examination the semester.

+Student who secures below 2 Internals is deemed to be failed

+100 attend Repeat Continuous Evalu

+(i.e.Mids + Assignment + Pres

+payment of appropriate fee. ,

+Student who secures below 30 n narks in end-

+semester exams in the respecti ve papers is

+deemed to be failed in the exami nation.

+Inter rnship (certificate to be prod duced after co mpletion of each Academic Year) Credits

+1. At the end of fire st year Library Vis sits / NGOs 2

+2. At the end of se cond year Trial Cour ts & / CBI & Consumer courts 2

+3. At the end of Th ird year year District Courts / Human Rights C 2

+4. At the end of Fo urth year High Cour High Court / Tribunals

+5. At the end of Fir nal year Supreme

+chambers / Law firms / Corporate offices